 Wealthy people do not rely on income from one area as a successful business does not rely on income from selling only one product.

-Start investing in shares, property or cash to increase your sources of income.
+Start investing in shares in the stock market, property or cash to increase your sources of income.

 Nowadays, the cost to build an online business is quite low.
 Consider the options of creating additional income streams via a business.

 The idea is to start.
 Don’t wait for everything to be in place.
 You will pick up the skills along the way.

 While focusing on increasing your income, it is also important to manage your expenses.
 There is a very simple rule for creating wealth.

 Spend less than you earn and invest the rest.

 This is easy to say but not so easy to do.

 If you had 10 minutes to calculate how much you earned last year, it is very likely that you could do this very accurately.

 However, if you were given 10 minutes to calculate how much you spent last year, you will struggle.

 How do you know if you are spending more than you are earning?